 - Clip all the corners at a diagonal, but be careful to not cut into your seam.

 - Turn the pillow cover right side out through the back button opening.
-Use a long, blunt-end tool, such as a knitting needle or chopstick to smooth out the corners.
+Use a long, blunt-end tool, such as a knitting needle, chopstick or point turner to smooth out the corners.

 - Insert your pillow form through the button opening and fluff it out into the corners.